-So here is what we are doing to make our venue and your meetings greener.....
+So here is what we are already doing to make our venue and your meetings greener.....

-- We have a building management system in place that automatically optimises the heating and air conditioning and we closely monitor our energy use.
+- Installed a building management system that automatically optimises the heating and air conditioning and we closely monitor our energy use

-- We have installed LED lighting throughout the building with motion-sensitive lighting in appropriate areas as well as day light timers for external lighting
+- Installed LED lighting throughout the building with motion-sensitive lighting in appropriate areas as well as day light timers for external lighting

-- Our main kitchen was recently refitted with state-of-the-art low energy consumption ovens and refrigeration equipment
+- The main kitchen was recently refitted with state-of-the-art low energy consumption ovens and refrigeration equipment

-- We have installed 10 dedicated electric vehicle charging points and the infrastructure to support others for client’s events
+- Installed 10 dedicated electric vehicle charging points and the infrastructure to support others for client's events

-- We have Solar PV array panels on the Collections Centre roof, which supplies power to this already very low energy usage building
+- Installed solar PV array panels on the Collections Centre roof, which supplies power to this already very low energy usage building

 - To reduce water use we have installed dual flush toilets, waterless urinals and sensor taps

-- We monitor water usage on a monthly basis
+- Monitor water usage on a monthly basis

 - An in-house bottling plant has been installed to provide sparkling and still filtered table water utilising reusable glass bottles.
 This process removes transportation and waste from the provision of table water.

-- We have a small sedum roof area on our Collections building that slows down the roof runoff
+- The sedum roof area on our Collections building slows down roof runoff

 - The lakes and ponds on site are designed to act as holding tanks to collect rainwater and slowly release into the watercourse to avoid flash flooding downstream